microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-6/solution.md

 ## Goal

-* In this challenge you will learn how to protect your on-premise Hyper-V virtual machines with Microsoft Azure Backup Server (MABS).
+* In this challenge, you will learn how to protect your on-premise Hyper-V virtual machines with Microsoft Azure Backup Server (MABS).
 * Understand and leverage the proven tools like Azure Backup Server in you own environment or in a Hyper-V environment that you can create yourself before the MicroHack.
 For detailed information how to set up Nested Virtualization see [Prerequisites](../challenge-4/solution.md#prerequisites).

 Actions:

-* Install the Microsoft Azure Backup Server (MABS) in the on-premise infrastructure
+* Install the Microsoft Azure Backup Server (MABS) in the on-premise infrastructure.
-* Add a Backup Storage to the MABS disk storage
+* Add a Backup Storage to the MABS disk storage.
-* Register an on-premise Windows server (Windows server 2016) and the on-premise Hyper-V host to the MABS
+* Register an on-premise Windows server (Windows server 2016) and the on-premise Hyper-V host to the MABS.
-* Protect the registered VM with MABS
+* Protect the registered VM with MABS.
-* Recover a Virtual Machine using MABS backup
+* Recover a Virtual Machine using MABS backup.

 ### Task 1: Install the Microsoft Azure Backup Server (MABS)